matt-the-pika/openscad-rocket-fins/README.md

 * $cylinderDiameter - ID (Inner Diameter) of the cylinder in mm
 * $cylinderHeight - cylinder height in mm
 * $wallThickness - cylinder wall thickness in mm

+### To Do
+Fix the corner radius function so it understands 0 is ok and means no radius.
+Put smarter calculations in for keeping tops of fins attached when you add an angle.
+Needs to be smarter about the distance it moves the fin and ideally add this difference back onto the length of the fin so that remains constant.